PFT Vision Care Programs

 • Complete your portion of the form – have the ophthalmologist, optometrist or optician complete the appropriate portions of the form.

-• Send completed form to the PFT Health and Welfare Office.
+• Send completed form to the PFT Health and Welfare Office by regular mail or email the form to document@pfthw.org.

 • You will be reimbursed directly.